All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 Search for Redis and choose Redis Data Source.

-Copy and paste the raw json content from here in the ‘Import via panel json’ box.
+Copy and paste the raw json content in the 'Import via panel json' box.
 Click on Load.

 This creates a dashboard 'Fraud Stats'.
 If you get an error while importing the dashboard, try changing the name and UUID of the dashboard.